LightDev777/lyfephr/README.md

 # Lyfephr
-Lyfephr is an app that allows you to store your health record with focused on integration
+Lyfephr is an app that allows you to store your health record with focused on integration.

+Testing branch